Jan Smuts: Statesman

 Smuts and Botha were key negotiators at the Paris Peace Conference.
 Both were in favour of reconciliation with Germany and limited reparations.
 Smuts was a key architect of the League of Nations through his correspondences with Woodrow Wilson, his work with the Imperial War Cabinet during the First World War and his book League of Nations: A Practical Suggestion.
 According to Jacob Kripp, Smuts saw the League as necessary in unifying white internationalists and pacifying a race war through indirect rule by Europeans over non-whites and segregation.
 Kripp states that the League of Nations mandates system reflected a compromise between Smuts's desire to annex non-white territories and Woodrow Wilson's principles of trusteeship.

+He was sent to Budapest to negotiate with Béla Kun's Hungarian Soviet Republic.
+This was in the wake of issues around the neutral zone the Entente dictated in the Vix Note.
+Smuts arrived on 4 April 1919, and negotiations started the next day.
+He offered a neutral zone more favorable to Hungary (shifted 25 km east), though making sure its western border passed west of the final border proposal worked out in the Commission on Romanian and Yugoslav Affairs, that the Hungarian leaders were unaware of.
+Smuts reassured the Hungarians that the agreement would not influence Hungary's final borders.
+He also teased the lifting of the economic blockade of the country and inviting the Hungarian soviet leaders to the Paris Peace Conference.
+Kun rejected the terms, and demanded the return to the Belgrade armistice line later that day, upon which Smuts ended negotiations and left.
+On 8 April he negotiated with Tomáš Masaryk in Prague over the Hungarian border.
+Hungary's rejection led to the conference's approval of a Czechoslovak-Romanian invasion and harsher terms in the Treaty of Trianon.